apotdevin/thunderhub-docs/index.md

 ### Tech Stack

-This repository consists of a **NextJS** server that handles both the backend **Graphql Server** and the frontend **React App**.
+This repository consists of a **NestJS** server that handles both the backend **Graphql Server** and the frontend **React App**.
 ThunderHub connects to your Lightning Network node by using the gRPC ports.

-- NextJS
+- NestJS
 - ReactJS
 - Typescript
 - Styled-Components